spryker/spryker-docs/docs/scos/user/features/202108.0/order-management-feature-overview/invoice-generation-overview.md

 {% info_block infoBox "Product bundles" %}

 Keep in mind that bundled product itself always has a 0 tax rate.
 However, all of the bundled items are represented separately in the invoice and can have their own tax rates which are reflected in the invoice.
-For example, in the image above, Sony Bundle is the bundled product with a 0% tax rate, and *Sony HDR-AS20*, *Sony SmartWatch 3*, *Sony Xperia Z3 Compact* are its bundled items with their tax rates.
+For example, in the preceding image, Sony Bundle is the bundled product with a 0% tax rate, and *Sony HDR-AS20*, *Sony SmartWatch 3*, *Sony Xperia Z3 Compact* are its bundled items with their tax rates.

 {% endinfo_block %}